 - The country and state from which you access our site;

 - The pages you visit and the information you request; and

 This information does not identify you personally.
 We do not store any personal identifiers.
-The information collected is part of a systems log file, and is only used internally for site management purposes.
+The information collected is a part of a systems log file and is only used internally for site management purposes.